Mostafa1Jamal1/sorting_algorithms/README.md

 - in the worst case

-`1-insertion_sort_list.c` -> a source code file for a function thatsorts a doubly linked list of integers in ascending order using the Insertion sort algorithm
+`1-insertion_sort_list.c` -> a source code file for a function that sorts a doubly linked list of integers in ascending order using the Insertion sort algorithm
 - Prototype: `void insertion_sort_list(listint_t **list);`
 - You are not allowed to modify the integer n of a node.
 You have to swap the nodes themselves.
 - You’re expected to print the list after each time you swap two elements (See example below)